intel/nauta/docs/user-guide/advanced/packs.md

-# Controlling packs parameters
+# Controlling Packs Parameters

-### Pack definition
+### Pack Definition

 The packs are located in the _nctl_config_ folder.
 Navigate to _.draft/packs/https-github.com-Azure-draft/packs_ folder to list existing packs.
 The default pack used by _nctl_ client is _tf-training-tfjob_.
-The pack consist of the parts:
+The pack consists of:

 * docker image specification _Dockerfile_
 * helm deployment _charts_ folder